AxisCommunications/acap3-examples/utility-libraries/curl_example/README.md

 # A guide to building and running libcurl in an ACAP application

 This README file explains how to build libcurl from source and bundle it for the use in an ACAP.
 The example application uses the libcurl library to fetch data from
-URL and store the data in the application directory on the Camera.
+URL and store the data in the application directory on the camera.

 Together with this README file, you should be able to find a directory called app.
-That directory contains the "curl_example" application source code which can easily be compiled and run with the help of the tools and step by step below.
+That directory contains the curl_example application source code which can easily be compiled and run with the help of the tools and step-by-step instructions below.

-APIs specification is available on <https://curl.se/libcurl/c>
+The API specification is available on <https://curl.se/libcurl/c>.

 ## Getting started

-These instructions will guide you on how to execute the code.
 Below is the structure and scripts used in the example:

 ```bash
 curl_example